Key Takeaway

 Can I prevent GLP-1 nausea entirely?

-It is not always possible to prevent nausea completely, but you can minimize it significantly.
+It isn't always possible to prevent nausea completely, but you can minimize it significantly.
 Following the gradual dose-escalation schedule, eating smaller meals, and avoiding known triggers like fatty foods and overeating can reduce nausea to a very manageable level for most patients.

 Does GLP-1 nausea mean I am losing weight?